blackalbino01/blackalbino01/README.md

 ### Hi there 👋

 Hussaini is an Experienced Developer professional with strong leadership and relationship-building skills.
-Certified Blockchain Developer, developing Applications in Solidity, Analyzing and evaluating Dapps using Blockchain Technologies.
-Experience in developing Decentralized Blockchain applications using Ethereum, EVM compatible Networks, and BSC.
+Certified Blockchain Developer with extensive experience in developing decentralized applications, smart contracts, and blockchain-based solutions.
+My expertise lies in blockchain frameworks such as Ethereum and EVM compatible Networks.

+Open to new ideas.
+Looking forward to working with you...
+Don't hesitate to send me a message to discuss your project and how we can work together.
+Looking forward to getting you online!